-1. Have an Interesting Title
+1. Start with an Impressive Title

 2. Lead with a Unique Photo